 My friends call me MamaCoop.
-I live in Caledon, Ontario (just outside of Toronto) and I have been married for 31 years to the world's greatest guy, Dennis.
-We have one daughter, the lovely and talented Megan, who I'm very proud to say has gone off to get her Masters Degree in Urban Planning.
-I suspect that kid will end up being one of the driving forward thinking minds behind the resurrection of Detroit.
+I live in Caledon, Ontario (just outside of Toronto) and I have been married for 33 years to the world's greatest guy, Dennis.
+We have one daughter, the lovely and talented Megan, who I'm very proud to say has just completed her Masters Degree in Urban Planning.
 When I look at her I'm reminded that I've done something right in my life.

 I live by the tenet, "Eat well.
 Live Long.
 Love hard."
 It's pretty simple.
 Food is love.
 Our table is a sacred place.
+Have you ever noticed how much better our day can be when we sit down together, with people we love and break bread.
+Never under estimate the power of congregate dining.
 When I have those days when I just can't feel settled I take to my garden and play in the dirt.
 There is something about the smell of Mother Earth's soil that lifts me up and reminds me that we need to respect this world and those in it.